w3c/wai-tutorials/source/carousels/index.html.erb.md

   - 4.1.2
 ---

-Carousels, commonly also referred to as “slide shows” or “sliders”, display one item from a series of content items.
-Common examples are scrolling news headlines and images.
-Carousels often use animations to move from slide to slide, which can be distracting for some users.
-They may also move too fast for some users to be able to read.

-Carousels should have a function that allows users to pause and advance the animation.
-They need to be implemented in a way that is not interfering with keyboard use.
-In some instances, keyboard users may even get stuck inside the carousel, without a chance to leave it and access the rest of the page.
-This tutorial highlights accessibility considerations for carousels:
+Develop carousels using progressive enhancement techniques:

-- **[Structure](structure.html):** Provide structural markup for the carousel and its items.
+- **[Structure](structure.html):** Provide structure markup for the carousel body and its items.

-- **[Functionality](functionality.html):** Add the functionality to display one carousel item at a time.
+- **[Functionality](functionality.html):** Add functionality to display one carousel item at a time.

 - **[Animations](animations.html):** Add animation and ensure users have control over these animations.

-- **[Full Content](examples/carousel.html):** The complete example source code.
+See also a [Complete Example](examples/carousel.html) including the full source code.

 ## Why is this important?

-Carousels are frequently used, in particular on home pages, to draw readers' attention to featured articles and products of the website.
-Given their prominence, inaccessible carousels can be a major obstacle for many website visitors.
-On the other hand, accessible carousels provide more effective access for many users including:
+Carousels, also referred to as “slide shows” and “sliders”, display one item from a series of content items.
+Common examples are scrolling news headlines and images, like featured articles.
+Carousels often use animations to move from item to item, which can be distracting for some users.
+They may also move too fast for some users to be able to read.

+Carousels should have functionality to allow users to pause and advance animations.
+They also need to be implemented in a way that is usable by keyboard.
+Given their prominence, accessible carousels are essential for many website visitors including:

 - **People using keyboard navigation and voice input software** can navigate between carousel items.
 - **People using screen readers** will understand where they are and how to navigate between carousel items.